Why penetration testing is important

 It’s like a third-party audit that assures you your company’s cyber security processes are up to scratch.
 Ideally, the tests should verify what you already know or suspect.

 However, using experienced pen testers can often reveal more subtle issues your internal IT staff may not be aware of.
-You can use pen testing to improve your company’s internal vulnerability assessments and management processes.
+This is why why penetration testing is required.
+You can use pen testing to improve your company’s internal vulnerability assessments and management processes and risks.

 Penetration testers can perform a wide range of testing, which we’ll look at below, including: